Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Introduction

 \section{Introduction}

-Recent developments in quantum technologies revealed how a correct description of natural phenomena and their exploitation in quantum, devices cannot be performed considering only the unitary evolution of a system consisting of multiple constituents.
-The exact dynamics of systems with a small number of degree of freedom can be still tackled exactly, whereas when the number of total subsystems grows, it is computationally not tractable.
-Hence, it is inevitable to rely on a statistical approach that allows to derive the evolution of a single main unit and consider the remaining part of the whole system as a noisy environment.

-The standard terminology, in analogy with classical systems showing dissipation, refers to this type of systems as open quantum systems, but in addition, a plethora of novel phenomena arise, viz., dephasing, decoherence, and revival of coherence among them all.
+The exact dynamics of systems with a small number of degree of freedom can be tackled exactly, whereas in a case in which the dimension of a system becomes large, the exact dynamics become computationally not tractable.
+Hence, it is inevitable to rely on a statistical approach to derive the evolution of a single main unit and consider the remaining part of the whole system as a noisy environment.
+In analogy with classical systems showing dissipation, the standard terminology refers to these types of systems as open quantum systems~\cite{AlickiLendi1987, Breuer+2006}.
+However, in addition, a plethora of novel phenomena arise, viz., dephasing, decoherence, and revival of coherence among them all.

-The major achievements were in the context of quantum optics, to predict the transition probability and the emission rates of atoms embedded in electromagnetic environments \cite{Breuer+2006}.
-However, open quantum systems are ubiquitous in physics, and those showing a behavior far from the Markovian dynamics are becoming a blooming topical area.
-In particular, when the environment is a solid state system, relaxation and decoherence can be mediated by other bosonic fields, e.g., phonons \cite{QDnonM1, QDnonM2} or magnons \cite{magnons1, magnons2}, whose behavior is typically not Markovian.
-In particular, the interaction with the acoustic phonons has been experimentally shown to be the mechanism responsible for the damping Rabi-oscillations and Rabi-Frequency renormalization in $\text{InGaAs/GaAs}$ quantum dots \cite{RabiPhonon1, RabiPhonon2}.

-Another intense field of research where the use of the master equation is still a matter of controversy is the modeling of the coherent excitation energy transfer in chemical compounds, such as chromophores in light-harvesting complexes \cite{lightharv1, lightharv2, collini2010}.
+Open quantum systems are ubiquitous in physics, and the simplest description of their dynamics is by means of Markovian master equation called Davies-GKLS one \cite{davies1974markovian, gorini1976completely,lindblad1976generators}.
+Recently however, open systems showing a behavior far from the Markovian dynamics are becoming a blooming topical area~\cite{whitney2008staying}.
+In particular, when the environment is a solid state system, relaxation and decoherence can be mediated by other bosonic fields, e.g., phonons~\cite{QDnonM1, QDnonM2} or magnons~\cite{magnons1, magnons2}, whose behavior is typically not Markovian.
+In particular, the interaction with the acoustic phonons has been experimentally shown to be the mechanism responsible for the damping Rabi-oscillations and Rabi-frequency renormalization in $\text{InGaAs/GaAs}$ quantum dots~\cite{RabiPhonon1, RabiPhonon2}.
+Another intense field of research where the use of the correct master equation is still a matter of controversy is the modeling of the coherent excitation energy transfer in chemical compounds, such as chromophores in light-harvesting complexes~\cite{lightharv1, lightharv2, collini2010}.

-In particular, the most studied dynamical equations describing the dynamics of open quantum systems weakly interacting with their surrounding environments can be grouped in two main approaches: (i) Davies equation of GKLS type \cite{davies1974Markovian, gorini1976completely,lindblad1976generators} and (ii) the Bloch-Redfield equation \cite{bloch1957generalized, redfield1957theory}.